 Surendar Magar still wonders about what to call the business he started in 2008.
 The chief executive of biosensor start-up HMicro, he said in a recent interview that while the company is trying to change how hospitals gather data from patients, he still does what he has always done: make chips.

 The Fremont, Calif. chipmaker has raised around $30 million in funding since 2008.
 Last month, the company revealed that its first HC1100 chip had entered “high-volume production.”
 But it has not yet announced any OEM partners.

-Lying at the heart of its first product is the company’s unique chip design, which it started laying out with STMicroelectronics in 2011.
-The WiPoint architecture includes an array of sensors for monitoring heart rate and respiration, and three different radios so that the chip is never interrupted while streaming data.
-Squeezed onto the same chip are the power management, processor, and circuits for connecting motion and audio sensors.
+At the heart of its first product is the company’s unique chip design, which it started laying out with STMicroelectronics in 2011.
+The WiPoint architecture includes three different radios so that the chip is never interrupted while streaming data.
+Squeezed onto the same chip are the power management, processor, and circuits for connecting sensors that monitor heart rate and respiration.

 Magar wants WiPoint to replace the billions of sensors that hospitals purchase every year, so that doctors can constantly monitor patients without wiring them down to hospital beds.
 Patients can leave the hospital wearing the device and simply throw it out once the coin-cell battery runs out of juice.

 Magar suggested that part of the reason that hospitals have been slow to employ wireless monitoring is the lack of hardware.
-The market for consumer fitness trackers from companies like Fitbit and Jawbone has vacuumed attention from medical-grade devices that monitor health and medical conditions, he said.
+The market for consumer fitness trackers from companies like Fitbit and Jawbone has stolen attention from medical-grade devices that monitor health and medical conditions, he said.

 “In general, the medical world is in the stone ages,” Magar said.
 “And if you really want semiconductors to revolutionize something, you need a very high volume application.”

-As the dimensions and cost of semiconductors have shrunk, other companies have taken that view.
-Vital Connect, which was founded by former Marvell Semiconductor engineers, created a custom chip for wireless patches that monitor vital signs.
-MC10, a healthcare startup based in Boston, makes wireless biosensors for medical research that stretch and conform to the human body.
+As the dimensions and cost of semiconductors have shrunk, other firms have taken that view.
+Vital Connect, founded by former Marvell Semiconductor engineers, creates chips for wireless patches that monitor vital signs.
+MC10, a Boston healthcare start-up, makes similar sensors for medical research that stretch and conform to the human body.